CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/variables/variable-scopes.md

 ---
 # {{< param title >}}

-## What is a Scope?
+TODO: Review and move into page, or delete

+When the [flow execution][What-Is-Execution] exits a [workspace][What-Is-Workspace], any local-scope variables that have been declared in that [workspace][What-Is-Workspace] are deleted and their values, if any, are lost.

+## Summary

 Each [workspace][Workspaces] in a flow has a Scope.
 A Scope is where [Variables][] are defined and controls where they can be used.

-Variables can only be used in the workspace of the scope they are defined in, and any subordinate workspaces.
+Variables can only be used in the workspace of the scope they are defined in, and any descendant workspaces.

 Only variables in scope will be available in the [Variable Editor][] or the [Expression Editor][] using [Snippets][].